 Heirship & Estate Administration in Texas

-Houston-Based Trusted Estate Planning & Probate Lawyers
+Houston-Based Trusted Estate Planning and Probate Lawyers

 Following a person’s death, their possessions – including anything from real estate and liquid money to stocks and personal property – become their “estate”.
 Estate administration, therefore, is the process for collecting a decedent’s estate, settling any outstanding debts, taxes or claims against the estate, and distributing the remainder of the estate to either:

 - The decedent’s heirs (when a person dies intestate, or “without a will); or

 - The decedent’s beneficiaries (when there is a will designating specific parties).

 Regardless of whether a decedent had a will, the estate will still need to be managed.
 This can be a significant undertaking for those who are named executors (in situations where there is a will) or administrators (in cases where there is not a will) – especially if an estate is of high net worth, financially complex, or the subject of dispute.

 At Hendershot Cowart P.C. our Houston attorneys have extensive experience helping appointed executors and administrators navigate the Texas estate administration process, including matters of probate and heirship.
 Call (713) 909-7323 or contact us online to discuss how we can help.